| tadyatha om gate gate paragate parasamgate bodhi svaha

 Mangala in a rashi of Kuja's enemy Budhacan create career obstacles due to the precision of your thinking, which others can perceive as criticism of the quality their work.

-By offering Seva (selfless service) on behalf of adolescent (Mangala) students (5) who need instruction in analytical and manual skills (rashi of Budha) you can remove much of the subtle psychic debris which presently blocks your career path (gochara Shani in 10).
+By offering Learning-Seva (selfless service for purpose of illuminating one's own Blind Spot) on behalf of adolescent (Mangala) students (5) who need instruction in analytical and manual skills (rashi of Budha) you can remove much of the subtle psychic debris which presently blocks your career path (gochara Shani in 10).

 The karma correction occurs as you gain experience in explaining complex procedures (Kanya) in simple and non-confrontational (Shani) ways to young people who are trying to get ahead, but find themselves in a very competitive (Mangala) labor (Shani) market and needing to gain more practical (Kanya) experience.

 The secret of obstacle-destroying Seva = one who serves those immediately below oneself may observe others of one's own same general disposition as they make one's same habitual mistakes , and suffer the same habitual consequences .

 Seeing others repeat one's own patterns, it becomes rather obvious rather quickly what the problem is.
 One may then apply highly intelligent course-corrections, based on the wisdom obtained via your service.

 Best Learning Seva offerings for intelligent young students (Mesha-5) include